Licence Checker England

 Research notes

 Designated under Housing Act 2004, Part 2.
 Applies to both Phase 1 and Phase 2 geographic areas from 1 June 2025 (unlike selective licensing which phased in at different dates).
 Designation shall cease to have effect on 31 May 2030.
 Did not require Secretary of State confirmation under the Housing Act 2004: Licensing General Approval 2024.
 Kamma Data (April 2024) noted Gateshead consulted on an additional licensing scheme 'approved in July 2025' - this is likely a reference to the 18 February 2025 Cabinet decision or a slight date discrepancy.
 The figure of £976.30 for the additional HMO fee is confirmed by multiple sources.
-Non-compliance: financial penalty up to £30,000 or prosecution.
+Non-compliance can lead to prosecution.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
 Property types covered: HMOs occupied by three or four unrelated persons living in two or more separate households and sharing one or more basic amenity (kitchen or bathroom).
-Applies to properties outside the scope of mandatory HMO licensing (i.e., those with 3-4 occupants rather than 5+)..
+Applies to properties outside the scope of mandatory HMO licensing (i.e., those with 3-4 occupants rather than 5+).
 Exemptions or exclusions: HMOs with 5 or more occupants that already require mandatory HMO licensing are exempt.
-Standard exemptions under Housing Act 2004 apply..
+Standard exemptions under Housing Act 2004 apply.

 Our current data shows this scheme based on public information.
 Always verify the latest fees, dates, and boundary wording on the official council page.